Logo

 In October 2017, Lloyd Webber retired from the House of Lords, stating that his busy schedule was incompatible with the demands of Parliament considering the upcoming crucial Brexit legislation.

-Lloyd Webber was appointed Knight Bachelor in the 1992 Birthday Honours for services to the arts.
+Lloyd Webber was knighted in the Queen's 1992 Birthday Honours for services to the arts.

-Andrew Lloyd Webber was given a life peerage in the 1997 New Year Honours and was created Baron Lloyd-Webber, of Sydmonton, in the County of Hampshire, on 18 February 1997.
+Andrew Lloyd Webber was given a life peerage in the 1997 New Year Honours and created Baron Lloyd-Webber, of Sydmonton in the County of Hampshire, on 18 February 1997.

 Andrew Lloyd Webber is properly styled "The Lord Lloyd-Webber"; the title is hyphenated, although his surname is not.